 Derivative financial instruments acquired from borrowers relate to the fair value of derivatives acquired from borrowers that were associated with loans acquired.
-The fair value of these derivatives at the quarter end was €310m (2012: €322m) and the fair value movement on these derivatives in the quarter was a loss of €12m (2012: €53m) (see Note 6).
+The fair value of these derivatives at the quarter end was €126m (31 March 2013: €310m), a movement of €184m, of which €123m was cash received on the settlement of an acquired borrower derivative, and the net movement of €60m is recognised in the income statement (Note 6).